the-irritater/the-irritater/README.md

 ---

-Always learning, continuously improving and focused on building impactful data driven solutions.
+Focused on building analytics projects that combine statistics, business thinking, and clear data storytelling.